PatrickMassot/leanblueprint/README.md

 * `leanblueprint all` to run the previous three commands.
 * `leanblueprint serve` to start a local webserver showing your local blueprint (this sounds silly but web browsers paranoia makes it impossible to simply open the generated html pages without serving them).
+The url you should use in your browser will be displayed and will probably be `http://0.0.0.0:8000/`, unless the port 8000 is already is use.

 ## Editing the blueprint